tradingeconomics/notebooks/README.md

 # Trading Economics Notebooks

-The Trading Economics Python Jupyter Notebooks GitHub repository showcases examples on how you can easily interact with our data to make interesting data findings and insights.
+The Trading Economics Python Jupyter Notebooks GitHub repository showcases examples on how one can easily interact with our data to make interesting data findings and insights.

 ## Getting started